tegtmeye/tmobile_plot/README.md

 I found this generally helpful in troubleshooting my installation.
 I haven't been able to get onto the 5G band yet so I didn't do much testing with the associated plots.

-There is a lot of thngs that could be done to make this better.
-Specifically with the plots and how they are laid out.
+This was a quick script so there are a lot of things that could be done to make this better.
+Specifically better script portability and refinement with how the plots are laid out.
 If there is interest, I could massage this some more.
 I am not a web developer but I could see the appropriate person breaking this up into a daemon along with a simple http server (perhaps on a Raspberry Pi).

 ## License